Celebrating the Splendors of GeoEx’s Small-Group Journeys

 We awake to the breathtaking sight of pockets of mist rising up the slopes, catching like strands of cotton in the branches of the cedars and pines.
 We feel like we’re in heaven, or in an ancient sumi-e brush-and-ink painting.
 Our travelers invariably call this one of the most memorable nights of their lives, and we are able to stay here only because of our small group size.

 To my mind, these three examples amply illustrate the advantages of small-group trips, and they exemplify why GeoEx is so devoted to sending small groups into the world.
-The intimate, profound encounters and experiences such groups make possible are priceless.
+The intimate, profound encounters and travel experiences such groups make possible are priceless.

 With a handful of exceptions—and in stark contrast to most other travel companies—all of GeoEx’s journeys are for 12 travelers or fewer.
 Here are seven more trips that take advantage of the special opportunities and camaraderie that have so enriched my Japan journeys.